Soban-Farhan/Soban-Farhan.github.io/README.md

 # Personal-Website
-A private repository create to keep track of my personal website
+A public repository created to keep track of my personal website and deploy using Github pages.